-An AP corresponding to the transmitted BSSID in a multiple BSSID set shall transmit a Multi-Link probe response in response to a Multi-Link probe request that is soliciting information of an MLD with which an AP corresponding to the nontransmitted BSSID in the same multiple BSSID set is affiliated.
+An AP corresponding to the transmitted BSSID in a multiple BSSID set shall transmit a multi-link probe response in response to a multi-link probe request that is soliciting information of an MLD with which an AP corresponding to the nontransmitted BSSID in the same multiple BSSID set is affiliated.
 Such a MultiLink probe response shall carry a Basic Multi-Link element containing information of the solicited AP MLD and one or more APs affiliated with it.
-The Basic Multi-Link element shall be carried in the frame body of the Multi-Link probe response, whose location is outside of the Multiple BSSID element carried in the frame.
+The Basic Multi-Link element shall be carried in the frame body of the multi-link probe response, whose location is outside of the Multiple BSSID element carried in the frame.
 The MLD ID Present subfield of the Presence Bitmap subfield of the Basic Multi-Link element shall be set to 1.
-The MLD ID subfield of the Common Info field of the Basic Multi-Link element shall be present, and shall be set to the same value as the BSSID Index subfield of the Multiple-BSSID Index element carried in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element, which carries the information of the AP corresponding to the nontransmitted BSSID.
+The MLD ID subfield of the Common Info field of the Basic Multi-Link element shall be present, and shall be set to the same value as the BSSID Index subfield of the Multiple-BSSID Index element carried in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element. (#10622)

-A Multi-Link probe request shall solicit information of no more than one AP MLD and one or more APs affiliated with that MLD.
+NOTE – A multi-link probe request can solicit information of only one AP MLD and one or more APs affiliated with that MLD.

+(#13785, #11321, #11322, #10105)

-A Multi-Link probe response shall carry information of no more than one AP MLD and one or more APs affiliated with that MLD.
+NOTE – A multi-link probe response carries complete information for only one AP MLD and one or more APs affiliated with that MLD.

+(#11322, #10105)

 9.3.3.9 Probe Request frame format

 TGbe editor: modify Table 9-66 Probe Request frame body is follows (#13785, #11321, #11322, #10105)